Born from NASA technology and perfected for sleep.

 Fresh air can help reset our biological clock, make our homes feel more relaxing, and reduce anxiety and stress.
 Join us as we explore why these are all important factors for helping us sleep.

 Your temperature naturally drops when you start to fall asleep, so a nice, cool breeze may help you feel sleepy.
-It’s all to do with our circadian rhythm – the biological clock which helps us wake and sleep.
+This is all due to our circadian rhythm, the biological clock that helps us wake and sleep.

 Quite simply, this internal clock requires signals to keep it in tune.
 One of those signals is a slight drop in temperature.
-Now, whether our bodies cool down because they know we are about to sleep, or whether it’s a pre-requisite is by-the-by.
-Science has shown we need to cool down to allow us to drift off.
-And clearly, allowing fresh air into a hot or humid bedroom can help.
+Now, whether our bodies cool down because they know we’re about to sleep, or whether cooling down is what helps us fall asleep in the first place, doesn’t really matter.
+Science shows that we need to cool down to allow us to drift off.
+Clearly, allowing fresh air into a hot or humid bedroom can help.

 And similar to body temperature, exercise also regulates our circadian rhythm, improving our ability to fall asleep.
 Learn more about this in our article on how sleep and exercise are linked.

-You’ve probably heard that reconnecting with nature is good for you, but it really is true.
+You’ve probably heard that reconnecting with nature is good for you, and it really is true.
 Studies have found that people who spend more time in nature are happier, more relaxed, and more emotionally resilient.
-Given anxiety can impact our ability to snooze, the calming benefits of nature and fresh air are great for enhancing our relationship with sleep.
+Given that anxiety can impact our ability to snooze, the calming benefits of nature and fresh air are great for improving sleep quality.

 Good airflow helps limit the amount of allergens in the air.
 As allergies can result in symptoms like difficulty breathing and general discomfort, reducing their presence in our bedrooms is key to a good night’s rest.

-One of the most common allergies is dust mites, which feed on – you guessed it – dust!
+One of the most common allergies is dust mites, which feed on, you guessed it, dust!
 Household dust is actually made up of a (pretty gross) combination of fine dirt, skin, clothes fibres, and hair.
 Regular cleaning and good ventilation will help reduce the dust in your home and how much it irritates you, especially while you sleep.
-Of course, hay fever is prominent too and you’ll actually want to limit open windows in this case.
+Of course, hay fever is prominent too, and you’ll want to limit open windows in this case.
 Check out our article for more on how to sleep with hay fever.

-There is some research showing how higher levels of oxygen cause an uptake in serotonin synthesis in the brain.
-This means that when you’re out in the fresh air, especially far away from urban pollution, you may get an emotional pick me up.
-Serotonin is also part of the sleep process as it creates melatonin, the sleep hormone.
+There is some research showing how higher levels of oxygen cause an increase in serotonin synthesis in the brain.
+This means you may get an emotional pick-me-up when you’re out in the fresh air, especially far away from urban pollution.
+Serotonin is also part of the sleep process, creating melatonin, the snooze hormone.

-People who live by the coast have a higher likelihood of taking up activities like swimming, surfing, and sailing.
+People who live by the coast are more likely to engage in activities like swimming, surfing, and sailing.
 Other factors include proximity to nature, separation from urban stress, and eating fresh, local produce.

-Many have strong opinions on whether to sleep with the window open.
-For some people, it’s essential, and for others, it’s a deal breaker.
+For some people, sleeping with the window open is essential, and for others, it’s a deal breaker.
 But is there scientific backing either way?

-Ultimately, the same benefits of fresh air exist for sleeping with the window open – it can help keep you cool, bring in more oxygenated air, and reduce potential irritants like dust.
-However, there can be some barriers to a good night’s sleep too, such as bad weather and noise!
+Ultimately, the same benefits of fresh air exist for sleeping with open windows.
+It can help keep you cool, bring in more oxygenated air, and reduce potential irritants like dust.
+However, some barriers to a good night’s sleep can exist, such as bad weather and noise.
 So, while fresh air can be good for you overnight, it doesn’t outweigh disturbances that keep you up.

 If your home lacks good airflow, it can be a bigger problem than you first imagined.
 Here are some of the most common issues to look out for:

-Here are a few tips on how to give your bedroom a refresh with the window closed:
+Here are a few tips on how to give your bedroom a refresh with or without the window closed:

 Without fresh air coming in, you may want to find a way to reduce humidity indoors.
 This is especially important during winter when body heat, central heating, and the cold all battle it out and cause condensation.
-A dehumidifier will take water out of the air and make things more comfortable while also reducing the risk of mould.
+A dehumidifier will remove water from the air and make things more comfortable while also reducing the risk of mould.

-If you want to freshen things up without leaving a window open, then essential oils can help.
-Scents like mint, lavender, and eucalyptus are all bright and invigorating.
-And you can always change just before bed to oils and scents which help you sleep!
+If you want to freshen things up without leaving a window open, essential oils can help.
+Scents like mint, lavender, and eucalyptus are bright and invigorating.
+You can always change to oils and scents that help you sleep just before bed.

 Bringing nature indoors can be the answer if you don’t have access to a garden.
-Alongside the wider benefits of nature for sleep, some house plants like Aloe Vera and African Jasmine help reoxygenate the bedroom, so take a look at the best plants to help you sleep and revitalise your space.
+Alongside the broader benefits of nature for sleep, some house plants like Aloe Vera and African Jasmine help re-oxygenate the bedroom.
+Take a look at the best plants to help you sleep and revitalise your space.

 All in all, if you’re struggling to sleep at night, it’s worth considering how much fresh air you allow into your room and how much time you spend outdoors during the day.
-In one way or another, the benefits are all linked to improving your quality of sleep.
+In one way or another, the benefits are all linked to improving your sleep quality.

 See all articles by Lottie Salako